ganrad/aks-aspnet-sqldb-rest/README.md

     # List the pods in the 'development' namespace
     $ kubectl get pods -n development
     #
+    # Check the deployed Kubernetes service
+    $ kubectl get svc -n development
+    #
     ```

 7. (Optional) As part of deploying the *claims-api* Kubernetes *Service* object, an Azure cloud load balancer gets auto-provisioned and configured.
 The load balancer accepts HTTP requests for our microservice and re-directes all calls to the service endpoint (port 8080).
-Take a look at the Azure load balancer.
+Using the Azure Portal, take a look at the Azure load balancer.

      ![alt tag](./images/G-01.PNG)

-### Accessing the Purchase Order Microservice REST API
+### Accessing the Claims API Microservice REST API

 As soon as the **po-service** application is deployed in AKS, 2 purchase orders will be inserted into the backend (MySQL) database.
 The inserted purchase orders have ID's 1 and 2.
 The application's REST API supports all CRUD operations (list, search, create, update and delete) on purchase orders.